 i write i teach i build i deconstruct

-Her research has been featured in popular news sources including Le Monde, Ouest France, Bondy Blog, La Gazette des Communes, the France Inter and France Culture public radios.
+Her research has been featured in popular news sources including Le Monde, Architectural Review, Ouest France, Bondy Blog, La Gazette des Communes, the France Inter and France Culture public radios.
 It has also been used in campaigns for good governance and affordable housing provision reform in France and in the United States.
 Most importantly, her competencies provide her with a fascination for urban politics and community development - a fascination which also drives her advocacy work and nonprofit engagements.

 - Additional information on her work available upon request -